 Secondary data are used in the study.
-The balanced panel consists of annual data for employment in agriculture measured in percentage of total employment, GDP (gross domestic product) per capita at current US dollars, mean annual temperature (Celsius) calculated from monthly data, and mean annual rainfall (millimeter) calculated from monthly data, including seven selected South Asian countries, namely Afghanistan, Bangladesh, India, Pakistan, Nepal, Bhutan, and Sri Lanka from 1992 to 2016, and data on each variable.
-The data on employment in agriculture and GDP per capita are gathered and verified from the World Development Index (WDA), the World Bank, and monthly temperature and rainfall data are collected from the Climate Change Knowledge Portal (CCKP), the World Bank.
-The variation of climate change data in the Maldives is rare enough to increase the power of interpretation of the model, and including it may be misleading.
+The balanced panel consists of annual data for employment in agriculture measured in percentage of total employment, GDP (Gross domestic product) per capita at current US dollars, mean annual temperature (Celsius) calculated from monthly data, and mean annual rainfall (Millimeter) calculated from monthly data including seven selected South Asian countries, namely Afghanistan, Bangladesh, India, Pakistan, Nepal, Bhutan, and Sri Lanka from 1992 to 2021 and data of each variable.
+The data on employment in agriculture GDP per capita are gathered and verified from the world development indicator (WDA), World Bank, and monthly temperature and rainfall data are collected from the climate change knowledge portal (CCKP), World Bank.
+The variation of climate change data in the Maldives is rare enough to increase the power of interpretation of the model and including it may be misleading.
 Since South Asia is mostly dependent on agricultural and natural resources and is a region with many climate-related hazards, investigating the link between these two is one way to improve the literature on climate and agriculture.